15tse/neww.pro/README.md

 # neww.pro
-A developer's daily activities can vary widely based on the project they are working on, their role within the team, and the stage of development the project is in.
+A softwer developer's daily activities can vary widely based on the project they are working on, their role within the team, and the stage of development the project is in.
 However, a typical day often involves several common interactions with Git, a distributed version control system that helps developers manage changes to source code and collaborate with others.
 Below is a step-by-step guide to a developer's daily activities involving Git, assuming the developer is contributing to a project with an established codebase.

 1. Start the Day by Syncing Your Code
 a.
 Fetch Changes from the Remote Repository